-One of the most affordable 350cc and the most expensive 350cc machine of Royal Enfield have everything almost same but there are some things which are different as well.
-Although the changes are minor but we have to point them out for making things crystal clear why the affordable one is affordable and why the expensive is expensive?
+One of the most affordable 350cc and the most expensive 350cc machines of Royal Enfield has everything almost the same but some things are different as well.
+Although the changes are minor we have to point them out to make things crystal clear why the affordable one is affordable and why is the expensive expensive?

-Here, I'm talking about the newly launched Royal Enfield Hunter 350 and the bike which joined the portfolio back in 2020, the Royal Enfield Meteor 350.
-Out of four 350 models in the garage of Enfield, the Meteor is the most expensive and the Hunter 350 is one of the most affordable machine in the portfolio.
+Here, I'm talking about the newly launched Royal Enfield Hunter 350 and the bike that joined the portfolio back in 2020, the Royal Enfield Meteor 350.
+Out of four 350 models in the garage of Enfield, the Meteor is the most expensive and the Hunter 350 is one of the most affordable machines in the portfolio.

 What about their price?